So you’ve cooked the perfect brisket. It’s got a beautiful black bark and that trademark jiggle that tells you it’s been cooked to perfection.

 What sets a butcher’s block apart from a standard chopping board is the weight and the size.
 You’re looking for something at least 2 inches thick to have enough weight to prevent it from sliding around.

-A good butcher block is an investment that will last you for many years, if cared for correctly.
+A good butcher block is an investment that will last you for many years if cared for correctly and does a much better job than a cheap cutting board.

 You’ll also want to lay your hands on something with sufficient space on it to allow you to move a large piece of meat around, like a brisket, and slice into it without pushing everything off the edges every time you move.